Call signs in Canada: Special event call signs

 Innovation, Science and Economic Development Canada reserves the right to issue temporary special event call signs to licensed amateurs using the other available prefixes.

 Typically, for national or regional observances licensed amateurs add their suffix to the assigned special event prefix as per the following explanation.
 An individual amateur may apply for a single special event callsign that has any of the 24 prefixes and an appropriate suffix related to the event.
 For instance, VA3OR received the special event call CF3NAVY from June 4 to July 3, 2010 to commemorate the 100th Anniversary of the Royal Canadian Navy.
 In 1973 for the centennial of the RCMP a call sign VE3RCMP was issued and used from N division in Ottawa from April to November.
 The operators were all members of the RCMP who were also amateur radio operators.

 For the special national event commemorating the 2010 Vancouver Olympics, from February 1, to March 31, 2010 amateurs could substitute VG for VA, VX for VE, XJ for VO, XK for VY so that an amateur with call sign VE3AAA could use VX3AAA, or VY0AAA could use XK0AAA.

+For the 2023 Coronation of King Charles III, special call signs were authorized for use from May 5 to July 2, 2023.